First Year Orientation

 Welcome to Sacramento State!

 Orientation is a REQUIRED two-day program for all new first year students.
 Orientation is designed to help new students get off to the right start by helping them learn about academic requirements, meeting with faculty major advisors and learning about campus programs and services.
 Students cannot register for classes until they attend Orientation.
 Please note that First Year Orientation is a two-day program and students are required to attend BOTH days.

 Students who are admitted into EOP (Educational Opportunity Program) attend a separate Orientation session on Tuesday June 28 & 29, 2016

 F.R.O.S.H.
 Night: Students - are you looking for a place to stay during your Orientation session and experience a sample of campus life?
 Join us for F.R.O.S.H.
 NIGHT.
 (F.R.O.S.H.
 Night is only avilable to students - not thier parents or guests).
 This is an excellent opportunity to meet new classmates regardless of whether you will live on campus or commute this fall.

-First Year Orientation takes place June 30 thru August 6, 2015.
+First Year Orientation takes place June 30 thru August 3.
+2016.
 For specific dates by major click here.
-Reservations for Orientation will begin in early April.
+Reservations for Orientation will begin April 1, 2016.
+The deadline to register for Orientation is June 15, 2016

 What Happens at Orientation?